geomichelon/VTSDKDemo/README.md

 3) For mock: add `--no-default-features --features mock`.
 4) Link `libvt_sdk_ffi.so` into the app and load via `System.loadLibrary("vt_sdk_ffi")`.

+### Android Package (AAR)

+Prefer using the published AAR from GitHub Packages over copying `.so` manually.

+- Coordinates: `com.geomichelon:vt-sdk-android:<version>` (version follows repo tags).
+- Setup the GitHub Packages repository and credentials in Gradle, then add the dependency.
+- Kotlin wrapper entry point: `com.geomichelon.vtsdk.VtSdkFFI.vtCompareImages(...)` returns JSON.

+See docs/ANDROID_PACKAGE.md for complete setup and code examples.

 ## iOS

 The `ffi` crate builds `staticlib` and `cdylib`.
 For iOS, use the static (`.a`).
 Common targets: